ShangShungFoundation/1st_merigar_hackathon/index.md

   - coordinates assigning roles and tasks
   - coordinates assigning project tasks and milestones
   - overlook of project developement
-  - stimalates members to complete tasks and milestones
+  - animates members to complete tasks and milestones
   - in measure of capacity steps into developement process
   - collaborates in presentation of finall project
 - **Tester** - test project